veritecaus/pcf-addressvalidator/README.md

 # Getting Started

 ## Configure environment
-There are some software prerequisites required to compile this applicaiton.
+There are some software prerequisites required to compile this application.
 See the following link for advice. https://debajmecrm.com/2019/04/26/part-2-setting-up-development-environment-and-custom-component-project/

 ## Download Source and Compile